adamharrison/liquid-cpp/README.md

 ## Status

-In development. **Do not use in production code, as this has not been vetted for memory bugs, or anything beyond general performance and features.**
+In development. **Do not use in production code, yet.**

-A memory audit of both the core, and the C interface will be forthcoming shortly.
+Basic memory audits of the core have been done, and leaks have been closed.
+A more extensive battery of tests is required to determine if there's actually any UB or

 ### Quick Start